fdifrison/java-persistence/README.md

 ## Events and event listener

-Hibernates internals defines, for any entity state change, specif events (i.e. `PersistEvent`, `MergeEvent` etc...) associated with a default implementation of an event listener like `DefaultPersistEventListener` (these can be by custom implementations).
+Hibernates internals defines, for any entity state change, specif events (i.e., `PersistEvent`, `MergeEvent` etc...) associated with a default implementation of an event listener like `DefaultPersistEventListener` (these can be by custom implementations).
 In turn, the event listener translates the state change in an internal `EntityAction` that can be queued in an `ActionQueue` and gets executed only at flush time.
 If an entity that is going to be removed has an